Companion Animal Veterinary Services

 Watch the video below and call us for an appointment at 970-963-2371.

 Preparing Your Dog to Visit the Vet

 Ultrasound uses high-frequency, pulsed sound waves to penetrate and reflect images of body structures.
-Ultrasound is particularly useful in assessing organ texture and structure, identifying masses in soft tissue and to view inside hollow organs (bladder, heart).
-Digital images are stored and can easily be transmitted (via c/d or e-mail) to owners, or to board-certified radiologists for evaluation.
+Ultrasound is particularly useful in assessing organ texture and structure, identifying masses in soft tissue, and viewing inside hollow organs (bladder, heart).
+Digital images are stored and can easily be transmitted (via c/d or email) to owners or to board-certified radiologists for evaluation.

 Nutritional Support & Weight Loss Guidance

-Alpine Animal Hospital believes maintaining proper weight and nutrition will help our patients achieve longer, happier, more pain free lives.
-In the United States, it is estimated that roughly 60% of cats and 56% of dogs are overweight or obese and this trend is only increasing.
-If you have concerns about your pets’ weight, the team at Alpine Animal Hospital will help put together a weight loss program including adequate nutrition, exercise, and medical interventions (if needed) to help your pet achieve their ideal weight.
+Alpine Animal Hospital believes maintaining proper weight and nutrition will help our patients achieve longer, happier, more pain-free lives.
+In the United States, it is estimated that roughly 60% of cats and 56% of dogs are overweight or obese, and this trend is only increasing.
+Suppose you have concerns about your pets’ weight.
+In that case, the Alpine Animal Hospital team will help put together a weight loss program including adequate nutrition, exercise, and medical interventions (if needed) to help your pet achieve their ideal weight.